-Toxicity reference values (TRVs) used in all previous HHRA{country foods} assessments are presented in Appendix B. TRVs will be reviewed and updated as appropriate at the time of future assessments.
+Toxicity reference values (TRVs) used in all previous HHRAcountry foods assessments are presented in Appendix A. TRVs will be reviewed and updated as appropriate at the time of future assessments (e.g. Health Canada, 2021b).

 TRVs for metals are expressed as Tolerable Daily Intakes (TDIs) for non-cancer endpoints, and cancer slope factors for cancer endpoints.
 Inorganic arsenic was the only COPC identified as a potential carcinogen through the oral ingestion route.